xlcollaborative/xlc-agreement/agreement.md

 Each contributor is entitled to an opportunity to receive each message sent to any other contributor under these terms.

-### Sending Messages
+### Circulating Messages

-To send a communication under these terms, a contributor must send the message in the English language to each other contributor, [retrying](#retry) as necessary.
+To circulate a message under these terms, a contributor must send the message in the English language to each other contributor, [retrying](#retry) as necessary.

 ### Distributing Messages

-Any contributor who receives a message under a sublicense must [communicate](#communication) that message, [retrying](#retrying) as necessary.
+Any contributor who receives a message under a sublicense must [circulate](#circulating-messages) that message, [retrying](#retrying) as necessary.

 ### Addresses